zainabmelh/guide-articles/articles/Miscellaneous/running-webpack-and-webpack-dev-server/index.md

 ---
-title: "Running Webpack and Webpack Dev Server"
+title: Running Webpack and Webpack Dev Server
-parent: "to-be-sorted"
 ---
 The time has come to use Webpack.
 Because Webpack is installed globally, we can run the following in our terminal:

     webpack